Chapter 6

 2. Alien and Sedition Acts

-3. Federalists swelled the debt in preparation for war with France.
+3. Federalists swelled the debt in preparation for war with

 -- New taxes (incl. a stamp tax) were leevied to pay the costs.